Pseudophobi4/getmeup-android/README.md

 ### **1. Code-Based Alarm Deactivation**

-- The alarm cannot be turned off without entering a deactivation code.
+- The alarm cannot be turned off without entering a pre-set deactivation code.
+- The deactivation code is randomly generated and can be reset.
-- Users are encouraged to store the code away from the bed, requiring physical movement to retrieve it.
+- Users are advised to store their codes away from the bed, as retrieving them requires getting up.
 - The code is hidden in the app when the alarm is triggered, preventing users from cheating.

 ### **2. Volume Control Lock**